CDCgov/WDPB_CDS_PHL_Tools/Crypto_DeconDB_Tool/README.md

 export SINGULARITY_CACHEDIR=/$PATH/Singularity_Containers
 ```

-Once the sif file is downloaded we can run Kraken2. **Again make sure you are in the directory were your files are located!!**
+Once the sif file is downloaded we can run Kraken2. **Again, make sure you are in the directory were your files are located!!**

 ```
 singularity exec $SINGULARITY_CACHEDIR/crypto_decon_db.sif kraken2 --use-names --report reportFile.txt --paired file_1.fastq file_2.fastq --output reportFile.kraken